ryan1twice/0xCA1C/README.md

 - Binary Arithmetic Operations
 - Addition, Subtraction, Division, Multiplication
 - Displays result in Binary, Octal, Decimal, and Hex
+- Flags indicating overflow, underflow, and division by zero

 ## To-Do

 - Octal, Decimal, Hex operations
 - 1's and 2's Compliment Result
-- Indicate overflow/underflow
-- Format input/output (match total bits)
 - Fix layouts to support all devices
+- Format buttons to look like the iOS 11 calculator (rounded)

 ## Licence